MinhTamNT/Real_Time_Contrusctions/README.md

 #### Queries:
 - `getUserProjects`: Fetch user projects.
-- `getMememberInProject`: Get members in a project.
+- `getMemberInProject`: Get members in a project.
 - `getNotificationsByUserId`: Fetch notifications for a user.

 #### Mutations: